Paralysis agitans; Shaking palsy

 Parkinson medicines can cause severe side effects, including:

-Tell your doctor right away if you have these side effects.
-Never change or stop taking any medicines without talking with your doctor.
-Work with your doctors and other providers to find a treatment plan that works for you.
+Tell your provider right away if you have these side effects.
+Never change or stop taking any medicines without talking with your provider.
+Stopping some medicines for Parkinson disease may lead to a severe reaction.
+Work with your provider to find a treatment plan that works for you.

 As the disease gets worse, symptoms such as stooped posture, frozen movements, and speech problems may not respond to the medicines.